albar965/littlenavmap-manual/src/en/PROFILE.rst

 user aircraft will be shown if *Little Navmap* is connected to the simulator.

 The elevation profile does not cover missed approaches and legs to alternate airports.
 Create a new flight plan from the destination to the alternate airport if you wish to use the elevation profile.

-Movement of the aircraft and the trail in the elevation profile is tied to the active flight plan leg and will not be correct if flying away from the active leg.

 .. note::